Judith A. McMorrow

-Judith A. McMorrow (born 1955) is an American legal scholar currently serving as a Professor at Boston College Law School, where she teaches torts, professional responsibility and related topics.
+Judith A. McMorrow (born 1955) is an American legal scholar serving as a Professor at Boston College Law School, where she teaches torts, professional responsibility and related topics.
 Her research interests include professional responsibility and age discrimination (with a focus on retirement policy.)
 McMorrow participates in several ongoing pro bono activities, including representing women in Massachusetts seeking commutation based on Battered Woman Syndrome.
 She has explained the role of lawyers in a democratic society.
 She also advocates interdisciplinary and international scholarship.

 After graduating from Nazareth College and University of Notre Dame Law School in 1980, McMorrow clerked for Judge Gilbert S. Merritt of the United States Court of Appeals for the Sixth Circuit and Chief Justice Warren E. Burger of the United States Supreme Court.
 She practiced with the Washington D.C. law firm of Steptoe & Johnson before entering teaching in 1985, when she joined the faculty of Washington and Lee University School of Law.